Three-way talks over Ethiopian dam fail in Kinshasa - statements

 “This Ethiopian intransigence requires Sudan to consider all possible options to protect its security and its citizens,” the Sudanese irrigation and water resources ministry said in a statement.

-Ethiopian water minister Seleshi Bekele did not respond to texts and calls seeking comment.
+After the Kinshasa meeting, Ethiopia emphasized that the second-year filling of the dam reservoir would be carried out as scheduled and expressed its readiness to facilitate data and information exchange on the filling, the foreign ministry said in a statement.

-Sudan and Egypt were aligned on a proposal to include the European Union, United States and United Nations in the negotiations, as an addition to current African Union mediators.
+“Ethiopia cannot enter into an agreement that would foreclose its current and future legitimate rights over the utilization of the Nile,” it added.

-“Without a new approach to negotiations, there becomes space for Ethiopia to impose a fait accompli and put all the peoples of the region in grave danger,” said al-Mahdi.
+Sudan and Egypt were aligned on a proposal to include the European Union, United States and United Nations as mediators, as an addition to current African Union facilitation of talks.

-Reporting by Hereward Holland in Kinshasa, and Mahmoud Mourad, Nadine Awadalla, and Nafisa Eltahir in Cairo, and Khalid Abdelaziz in Khartoum; Editing by David Goodman and Jonathan Oatis
+Reporting by Hereward Holland in Kinshasa, and Mahmoud Mourad, Nadine Awadalla, Nafisa Eltahir and Nayera Abdallah in Cairo, and Khalid Abdelaziz in Khartoum; Editing by Jonathan Oatis and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.